Transitions Between Activities

 Updated November 4, 2017

-Transitions between activities within the daily schedule can be a stress producing time for students with visual impairments as they are leaving the familiar and moving to the unfamiliar, whether it is a different setting/area or the materials are changing.
+Transitions between activities within the daily schedule can be stress producing times for students with visual impairments as they are leaving the familiar and moving to the unfamiliar, whether it is a different setting/area or the materials are changing.

 Provide the student with verbal prompts in a calm voice and at the student’s level to prepare them for transitions.
 Keep in mind that students with visual impairments tend to be more resistant to change in general than their sighted peers.
 Change means going from the known to the unknown when you don’t have the advantage of seeing the signals that prepare you for what will happen next.